vrk-kpa/opendata/README.md

 After you clear your cache and reload the site, the Quality Assurance plugin and openness score interface should be available at http://myckaninstance/qa

-You can run the test suite for ckanext-qa:
+You can run the test suite for ckanext-qa from the ckan directory:
+ (ckan)$ pip install nose mock

- (ckan)$ nosetests -x tests/ --ckan --with-pylons=path/to/your/test.ini
+ (ckan)$ nosetests -x path/to/ckanext-qa/tests --ckan

 You can run the paster entry point to update or clean up package-scores using the following command::